Fedack/PiShockDocs/docs/PiShock.md

 **3:** Send a vibrate from the website.
 You have a few seconds to do that.
 If it vibrate, it means it is paired.

 This process is the same for switching between the offline remote and the PiShock.

+## 4. Firmware Update
+Sometimes the software on your PiShock may need to be updated or reloaded.
+This may be to enable a new feature announced on our [Discord Community](https://discord.gg/MrNb9CQyYA), or to troubleshoot an issue with your PiShock.
+To update the firmware on your device, you will need a computer running Windows 10 or Windows 11.

+These instructions only apply to the current model PiShock that has been sold since November 2021.
+This model can be identified by a red LED on the side of the PiShock when plugged in.
+These instructions will not work for older models of PiShock that are based on a Raspberry Pi.
+Please contact our support team via [Discord](https://discord.gg/MrNb9CQyYA) if you have any questions.

+1) Download and extract the [Firmware Update Tool](https://drive.google.com/drive/folders/1DMEEUxA0sgHjLUxY-x2wLTMKEJM7iZ9O?usp=sharing).
+2) Plug your PiShock into your computer using a USB cable.
+3) Right click on the "PiShock Flash Tool" file and click "Run as Administrator".
+This is necessary to allow the software to make changes to your device.
+4) You should see your PiShock listed, and it should have the word "COM" followed by a number following it's name.
+If not, see the steps below to troubleshoot this.
+5) Select "Lite" at the bottom and then click "Flash".
+6) Once the Firmware has finished loading, click on the WiFi icon next to your device, and click "Add" to configure your wireless network settings.

+If the device does not show up in Step #4, or if it does not have the word "COM" following the name, try these steps:
+1) Unplug the PiShock from your PC and plug it back in.
+2) Try a different USB cable.
+3) Download and install the CP210x Universal Driver from [here](https://drive.google.com/drive/folders/1DMEEUxA0sgHjLUxY-x2wLTMKEJM7iZ9O?usp=sharing).

+**Note:** Normally firmware updates are not necessary.
+You should only follow this process if a new feature is announced that requires a firmware update, or if our support staff asks you to in order to troubleshoot an issue.